 Are you considering an epilator for hair removal?
 There is a lot to learn about epilators, especially if you are starting out.
-Instead of making you hunt all over the web for some basic answers about epilation, I’ve got all the most common questions hanging out together.
-Just click on a question to get the answer.
+I’ve been epilating for almost 7 years now and have tons of information to share with you.
+And instead of making you hunt all over the web for some basic answers about epilation, I’ve got all the most common questions hanging out together.

 In the late 1800’s, epilation was a medical term for any type of hair removal.
 It came from the French word for tweeze, which is, “épiler.”